blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 }}
 ```

-Which results in the message
+Sending this event results in the message

 > Air quality normal in main conference room.
 AQI: 1, CO2: 400ppm, TVOC: 50ppb.